sankalp-rajeev/Smriti/docs/video_script_3min.md

 ## 1:45-2:20 Technical Depth

 "Smriti is Android native: Kotlin, Jetpack Compose, Room/SQLite, local protocol JSON, app-private voice notes, local JSON export, and Android TTS.
 The filmed local flow uses RealGemma text reasoning through LiteRT-LM after local setup.
+Gemma audio transcription is validated through a manual probe — audio fills an editable transcript, and the note is generated through text reasoning with CHW review.
 If the model or gates are missing, Smriti shows a retry/setup state instead of mock clinical output."

 Show: Offline Proof lines and maybe a quick architecture slide.